April 29, 2013

 You will need:

-2 medium size Bangus tail, large bones removed and fillet
+2 medium size Bangus tail, large bones removed and

 Flour, cornstartch, salt and pepper for breading